 Enriched data enables you to design campaigns around the characteristics of your target market.
 By understanding your customers’ behavior, characteristics, and activity preferences, you can formulate your campaigns to suit demographic groups of interest.

-Businesses working with large raw data sets can employ batch processing, which is a machine-learning technique to analyze data and pull out categories and trends.
-Doing this lets you transform vast volumes of data into a useful, organized data set.
-You can choose what type of enrichment suits your data needs during this phase, ranging from simple editing to joining complex data values.
+Businesses working with large raw data sets can employ batch processing, a machine-learning technique for analyzing data and identifying categories and trends.
+This transforms vast volumes of data into a useful, organized data set.
+During this phase, you can choose what type of enrichment suits your data needs, ranging from simple editing to joining complex data values.

 Read more: Data Science vs. Machine Learning: What’s the Difference?